 Are there special requirements, besides crop contact (or not) with soil when using off-farm sourced manure?

 For off-farm manure, you will need a statement from the supplier for all ingredients — including any additives, bedding, inoculants, anti-caking/flow agents, etc. — to show it doesn’t contain prohibited materials per the National List.

-Are there any restrictions for making and using compost with animal materials?
+What are the restrictions for making and using compost with manure or other animal materials?